vladmesh/service-template/CONTRIBUTING.md

 3. Implement the business logic in the generated `services/<name>/` directory.

 ### Modifying the API
-1. Edit `shared/spec/models.yaml` or `shared/spec/rest.yaml`.
+1. Edit `shared/spec/models.yaml` or service-level `services/<name>/spec/*.yaml`.
+2. Run `make validate-specs` to catch errors early (also runs automatically as part of `make lint`).
-2. Run `make generate-from-spec`.
+3. Run `make generate-from-spec`.
-3. Update service code to use the new generated models/routers.
+4. Update service code to use the new generated models/routers.

 ### Testing
 - **Unit Tests:** Each service has its own `tests/` folder.